ellbur/totalmapper/README.md

 # Defining layouts

-Layouts are defined with a simle JSON syntax:
+Layouts are defined with a simple JSON syntax:

     [
       { "from": [ "CAPSLOCK" ], "to": [] },